Alphabet Inc.: History

 On December 3, 2019, Page and Brin jointly announced that they would step down from their respective roles, remaining as employees and still the majority vote on the board of directors.
 Sundar Pichai, the CEO of Google, assumed the CEO role at Alphabet while retaining the same at Google.
 The firm completed a stock split in mid-2022.
 On January 20, 2023, Pichai wrote a letter to all employees announcing that the company would be laying off about 12,000 jobs, or 6% of its global workforce.
-In the letter, Pichai wrote, "Over the past two years we’ve seen periods of dramatic growth.
+In the letter, Pichai wrote, "Over the past two years we've seen periods of dramatic growth.
 To match and fuel that growth, we hired for a different economic reality than the one we face today."

+In January 2024, Waymo, the autonomous driving division of Alphabet Inc., which operates extensively in San Francisco, filed an application with the California Public Utilities Commission to expand service in Los Angeles.
+Such a license would allow the company to make full use of its fleet in the city instead of test drives by invitation.
+In August 2024, following the lawsuit filed by the United States Department of Justice in 2020, a United States district court found Alphabet guilty of violating antitrust law.
+This marked the first antitrust ruling against a U.S. company in 24 years.
+Alphabet has appealed the ruling.

+On 10 December 2024, Alphabet's shares rose about 5% after the company unveiled its new quantum computing chip, Willow.
+The chip solved a complex problem in five minutes, a task that would take a classical computer longer than the age of the universe.
+Willow reduces error rates in quantum computing and can correct them in real time, which could lead to breakthroughs in science, medicine, and finance.
+Alphabet's stock was up 25% for the year, marking its best day since April 2024.
+On 15 September 2025, Alphabet became the fourth company—trailing Nvidia, Microsoft, and Apple—to top $3 trillion in market cap.
+At the time, shares were up more than 32% for the year amid optimism for AI adoption and a more-favorable-than-expected antitrust ruling that did not require the company to divest its Chrome browser platform.